suguna1993/SQL-Assignment/README.md

 # SQL-Assignment
-Hi all, This SQL folder contains all my SQL Assignments by using MS-SQL Server that I have done during my learning.
+Hi all, This SQL Repository contains all my SQL Assignments by using MS-SQL Server that I have done during my learning.